vaultrice/sdk/README.md

 ## 🔁 SyncObject API

-Create a two-way reactive object:
+Create a two-way reactive object that automatically syncs properties across all connected clients:

 ```ts
 import { createSyncObject } from 'vaultrice'